MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-upgrade-previous-version.md

 > After you've enabled your new Microsoft Entra Connect server to start synchronizing changes to Microsoft Entra ID, you must not roll back to using DirSync or Azure AD Sync.
 Downgrading from Microsoft Entra Connect to legacy clients, including DirSync and Azure AD Sync, is not supported and can lead to issues such as data loss in Microsoft Entra ID.

 ## In-place upgrade
 An in-place upgrade works for moving from Azure AD Sync or Microsoft Entra Connect.
-It doesn't work for moving from DirSync or for a solution with Forefront Identity Manager (FIM) + Microsoft Entra Connector.
+It doesn't work for moving from DirSync.

 This method is preferred when you have a single server and less than about 100,000 objects.
 If there are any changes to the out-of-box sync rules, a full import and full synchronization will occur after the upgrade.
 This method ensures that the new configuration is applied to all existing objects in the system.
 This run might take a few hours, depending on the number of objects that are in scope of the sync engine.
 The normal delta synchronization scheduler (which synchronizes every 30 minutes by default) is suspended, but password synchronization continues.
 You might consider doing the in-place upgrade during the weekend.
 If there are no changes to the out-of-box configuration with the new Microsoft Entra Connect release, then a normal delta import/sync starts instead.